 When an animal gets lost or needs to be identified, a microchip reader can be used to identify the serial number.
 This can be used, by contacting the appropriate database, to find the owners of the animal.

 Apart from being used as a way of finding the owners of lost animals, permanent pet identification is also necessary for pet health insurance, breeding programs, KUSA registration, pet animal emigration, court cases and many more.

 There are many commercial pet microchips available in South Africa.
-In our opinion, the better quality ones comes with a higher price tags.
+In our opinion, the better quality ones comes with higher price tags.
 It is also important to note what microchip scanners can read the chip you decide to use.
-Some microchip suppliers also maintains international databases which can be accessed for speedy retrievals.
+Some microchip suppliers also maintain international databases which can be accessed for speedy retrievals.

-In South Africa there are currently two main commercial pet microchips endorsed by veterinarians and international travel companies namely Virbac Back Home and IdentiPet.
+In South Africa, there are currently two main commercial pet microchips endorsed by veterinarians and international travel companies, namely Virbac Back Home and IdentiPet.
 Vet Hospital Port Shepstone uses the Virbac Back Home microchips.